MicrosoftDocs/xamarin-docs/docs/mac/user-interface/window.md

 ```

 > [!NOTE]
-> **NOTE:** We are setting the value of the Window's `Title` property in the `ViewWillAppear` method instead of the `ViewDidLoad` method because, while the view might be loaded into memory, it is not yet fully instantiated.
+> We are setting the value of the Window's `Title` property in the `ViewWillAppear` method instead of the `ViewDidLoad` method because, while the view might be loaded into memory, it is not yet fully instantiated.
 If we tried to access the `Title` property in the `ViewDidLoad` method we would get a `null` exception since the Window hasn't been constructed and wired-up to the property yet.

 <a name="Programmatically_Closing_a_Window" />

-# Programmatically Closing a Window
+## Programmatically Closing a Window

 There might be times that you wish to programmatically close a window in a Xamarin.Mac application, other than having the user click the window's **Close** button or using a menu item. macOS provides two different ways to close an `NSWindow` programmatically: `PerformClose` and `Close`.

 <a name="PerformClose" />

-## PerformClose
+### PerformClose

 Calling the `PerformClose` method of an `NSWindow` simulates the user clicking the window's **Close** button by momentarily highlighting the button and then closing the window.